bakkeby/st-flexipatch/README.md

    - [newterm](https://st.suckless.org/patches/newterm/)
       - allows you to spawn a new st terminal using Ctrl-Shift-Return
       - it will have the same CWD (current working directory) as the original st instance

+   - no-window-decorations
+      - makes st show without window decorations if the WM supports it

    - [open-copied-url](https://st.suckless.org/patches/open_copied_url/)
       - open contents of the clipboard in a user-defined browser